FyerPower/ggFrames/README.md

 #### Community Suggestions

+- Option to Unstack Players Health / Magicka / Stamina and instead display side by side [Suggest By: pinstripesc]
+- Option to Hide Players Name, Level, Class [Suggest By: pinstripesc]
 - Option to Remove class icon and use class colors instead.
 [Suggested By: Tonyleila]
 - Option to "Attach" Horse Stamina Bar to Unit Frame under Player Experience Bar.
 [Suggested By: Tonyleila]
 - Right Click your Frame: "Leave Group" [Willan]